KMKfw/kmk_firmware/docs/scanners.md

 ### digitalio MatrixScanner

 The digitalio Matrix can scan over, as the name implies, `digitalio.DigitalInOut` objects.
-That is especially usefull if a matrix is build with IO-expanders.
+That is especially useful if a matrix is build with IO-expanders.

 ```python
 from kmk.scanners.digitalio import MatrixScanner